Interaction Graphs: Additives: Introduction

+One important point in this work is the fact that all results rely on a single geometric property we call the \emph{trefoil property}.
+This property ensures the fours following facts: \begin{itemize} \item we obtain a $\ast$-autonomous category; this is a consequence of the \emph{three-term adjunction} obtained as a corollary of the trefoil property; \item the observational equivalence is a congruence on this category; \item the quotiented category inherits the $\ast$-autonomous structure; \item the quotiented category has a full subcategory with products. \end{itemize}

-Finally, we show how our framework is related to Girard's versions of GoI.
+We then proceed to show how our framework is related to Girard's versions of GoI by looking at models obtained for particular choices of the parameter.
 Indeed, a first choice of map gives us a model that can be embedded in Girard's GoI5 framework \cite{goi5}.
 It can be shown that it is a combinatorial version of (the multiplicative additive) fragment of GoI5, offering insights on its notion of orthogonality and constructions.
-On the other hand, a second choice of map defines a model where orthogonality is defined by nilpotency: our contruction thus defines in this case a (refined) version of older Geometries of Interaction \cite{goi1,goi2,goi3}.
+On the other hand, a second choice of map defines a model where orthogonality is defined by nilpotency: our construction thus defines in this case a (refined) version of older Geometries of Interaction \cite{goi1,goi2,goi3}.
+We also show how a special case of our construction can be related formally to Girard's \emph{Multiplicatives} construction, the very first Geometry of Interaction construction.
+These results show that the framework of Interaction Graphs captures the different constructions studied by Girard, exposes the one geometric identity underlying them (the trefoil property), gives new insights about those and shows how they relate to each other.

+In the last section, we show how the intuitions gained by Interaction Graphs can be used to show results in the hyperfinite Geometry of Interaction of Girard.
+For this, we show that a proof of a technical property (Proposition \ref{counterexgraphs}) obtained on graphs can be adapted in order to obtain an equivalent property (Propositions \ref{contreexgdi52} and \ref{counterexgdi51}) in Girard's setting.
+This property, as it turns out, reveals a small mistake in Girard's paper.
+Our constructions of additives on graphs can however be used to correct this mistake which turns out to be of small importance.